alexcacaras/p2t-and-quarterly-updates-automation/README.md

 All rotating log files keep 5 backups at 5 MB each.
 Timestamps are UTC (ISO-8601 format).

 12. Quick Start Checklist — New Machine Setup
-Use this checklist when setting up on a new machine or giving access to a new user (e.g. Stella):
+Use this checklist when setting up on a new machine or giving access to a new user (e.g. (client)):

 1. Install Python packages:
 pip install requests openpyxl pandas urllib3 python-dateutil playwright cryptography